abdolence/firestore-rs/README.md

    - Firestore timestamp with `#[serde(with)]` and a specialized structure
    - Lat/Lng
    - References
+- Caching support for collections and documents:
+    - In-memory cache;
+    - Persistent cache;
 - Google client based on [gcloud-sdk library](https://github.com/abdolence/gcloud-sdk-rs) that automatically detects GKE environment or application default accounts for local development;